Disability Insurance/Temporary Caregiver Insurance

 What are the medical requirements for TDI?

-- To be medically eligible for TDI benefits, a Qualified Healthcare Provider (QHP) or medical practitioner must certify that you are functionally unable to perform your customary and regular work duties.
-Your QHP will tell us the length of time he/she expects you to be unable to work.
+- To be medically eligible for TDI benefits, a Qualified Healthcare Provider (QHP) or medical practitioner must certify you as unable to perform your customary and regular work duties.
+Your QHP will inform our department (via the TDI form) the length of time you will need to recuperate and unable to work.

 For your eligibility to begin the first day you were disabled you must have an in-office examination by a licensed Qualified Healthcare Provider (QHP) that week, the week before or the week after, your disability began.
 A contact with the QHP via a telephone call is not acceptable by TDI law as a timely examination by a licensed QHP.